compute voronoi/atom command

 By default, this compute calculates a per-atom array with 2 columns.
 In regular dynamic tessellation mode the first column is the Voronoi volume, the second is the neighbor count, as described above (read above for the output data in case the occupation keyword is specified).
 These values can be accessed by any command that uses per-atom values from a compute as input.
 See the Howto output doc page for an overview of LAMMPS output options.
 If the peratom keyword is set to “no”, the per-atom array is still created, but it is not accessible.

 If the edge_histo keyword is used, then this compute generates a global vector of length maxedge+1, containing a histogram of the number of edges per face.

 If the neighbors value is set to yes, then this compute calculates a local array with 3 columns.
 There is one row for each face of each Voronoi cell.

 Some LAMMPS commands such as the compute reduce command can accept either a per-atom or local quantity.
 If this compute produces both quantities, the command may access the per-atom quantity, even if you want to access the local quantity.
 This effect can be eliminated by using the peratom keyword to turn off the production of the per-atom quantities.
 For the default value yes both quantities are produced.
 For the value no, only the local array is produced.

 This compute is part of the VORONOI package.
 It is only enabled if LAMMPS was built with that package.
-See the Making LAMMPS section for more info.
+See the Build package doc page for more info.

 It also requires you have a copy of the Voro++ library built and installed on your system.
 See instructions on obtaining and installing the Voro++ software in the src/VORONOI/README file.